-The Hospital Labour Disputes Arbitration Act (commonly referred to as HLDAA) regulates the way in which hospitals, as defined in the legislation, negotiate with unions.
+The Hospital Labour Disputes Arbitration Act (commonly referred to as HLDAA), R.S.O.
+1990, c.
+H.14, regulates the way in which hospitals, as defined in the legislation, negotiate with unions.
 Hospitals are broadly defined.
-They include 'normal' hospitals as well as sanatoriums, nursing homes and any other institution which is operated for the observation, care or treatment of persons afflicted with or suffering from any physical or mental illness.
-This includes chronic care facilities, convalescent facilities and it also includes institutions which are operated privately such as homes for the aged as well as other institutions which do not receive public funding but that meet the definition.
-Hospital employee means a person employed in the operation of a hospital, but because of the provision of Section 1 (3) of the Labour Relations Act, does not include physicians.
+They include 'normal' hospitals as well as sanatoriums, nursing homes and any other institution, which is operated for the observation, care or treatment of persons afflicted with or suffering from any physical or mental illness.
+This includes chronic care facilities, convalescent facilities and it also includes institutions, which are operated privately such as homes for the aged as well as other institutions which do not receive public funding but that meet the definition.
+Hospital employee means a person employed in the operation of a hospital, but because of the provision of s.
+1(3) of the Labour Relations Act, S.O.
+1995, c.
+1, Schedule A, does not include physicians.
 Although Physicians are not allowed to unionize and are not treated as employees under the Labour Relations Act, they engage in very complex and far reaching negotiations directly with Government through the Ontario Medical Association, a body the Government recognizes by contract as the sole representative of the Medical Profession in Ontario.